Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 That more stage is referred to as the rendering degree, which doesn’t continually arise right now.

-The indexing stage and rendering degree are separate, allowing Google to index the non-JavaScript content as quickly as possible.
+The indexing stage and rendering degree are separate, allowing Google to index the non-JavaScript content quickly.

-Martin Splitt says destiny episodes of this new series will cowl:
+Martin Splitt says destiny episodes of this new series will cover:

 Getting JavaScript content material listed fast